Claim-grade evidence for AI agent insurance.

 Tamper test, what a screenshot can't survive

-The insurer's reviewer changes the refund amount in the bundle from $7,500 to $500 to test the proof.
-The operational receipt no longer matches the recorded payload.
+The insurer's reviewer changes the refund amount in the bundle from $7,500 to $500 to test the verification.
+The operational evidence record no longer matches the recorded payload.

 GeoClear does not determine coverage.
 We preserve the evidence insurers need to review what happened.